Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/objective_functions.rst

 ==============================================================================   ===============================================================================

-Besides from this interface, objective functions also have a name which can be used for automatic generation of output messages and store the number of times ``eval`` was called.
+Besides this, objective functions also have a name which can be used for automatic generation of output messages and store the number of times ``eval`` was called.
 The last feature is needed when benchmarking optimizers: